-World Journal of Pharmaceutical and Medical Research (WJPMR) is a Bimonthly Research Journal which publishes original research articles, review articles, case reports, short communications in the field of Pharmaceutical, Medical and Biological sciences.
+World Journal of Pharmaceutical and Medical Research (WJPMR) is a Monthly Research Journal which publishes original research articles, review articles, case reports, short communications in the field of Pharmaceutical, Medical and Biological sciences.

 WJPMR allows free unlimited access to abstract and full-text.
 The journal focuses on rapid publication with facilities of, online research article tracking & Email/SMS alert etc. Manuscripts are accepted for review with the understanding that same work has not been published, that it is not under consideration for publication elsewhere, and that its submission for publication has been approved by all authors and institution where the actual work was carried out.